ropensci/phonfieldwork/README.md

 ## To do:

 * export to ELAN and EXMARALDA files
-* use ELAN and EXMARALDA files in the whole pipline discribed in docs
+* use ELAN and EXMARALDA files in the whole pipeline described in docs
-* use the same pipline with video (for Sign Languages)
+* use the same pipeline with video (for Sign Languages)
 * make [TECkit](https://scripts.sil.org/cms/scripts/render_download.php?format=file&media_id=BeyondUTR22_pdf&filename=BeyondUTR22_pdf.pdf) to df and back

 [![ropensci\_footer](https://ropensci.org/public_images/ropensci_footer.png)](https://ropensci.org)